-(b) Contingent consideration on acquisition of Appointuit Pty Ltd
+(a) Contingent consideration on acquisition of Appointuit Pty Ltd

-The contingent consideration payable on business acquisition related to the acquisition of Appointuit Pty Ltd ("Appointuit") made by the consolidated entity in 2015.
-Refer Note 33 for further information.
+A contingent consideration payable on business acquisition relates to the acquisition of Appointuit Pty Ltd ("Appointuit") made by the consolidated entity in 2015.

-As noted in Note 23, during the year ended 31 December 2016 the Company remeasured the contingent consideration payable in relation to the Appointuit acquisition, reducing the payable from \$2.214 million as at 31 December 2015 to nil as at 31 December 2016 due to a number of factors having a substantial impact on Appointuit's ability to achieve the EBITDA targets during the period 1 July 2015 to 30 June 2019, set as part of the contingent consideration payable.
+During the year ended 31 December 2016 the Company remeasured the contingent consideration payable in relation to the Appointuit acquisition, reducing the payable from \$2.214 million as at 31 December 2015 to nil as at 31 December 2016 due to a number of factors having a substantial impact on Appointuit's ability to achieve the EBITDA targets during the period 1 July 2015 to 30 June 2019, set as part of the contingent consideration payable.